elggem/tensorflow_node/README.md

 [![Build Status](https://travis-ci.org/elggem/ae-destin.svg?branch=master)](https://travis-ci.org/elggem/ae-destin)

-This is a tensorflow based implementation of the DeSTIN perceptional framework using (stacked-)denoising autoencoders in the nodes.
+This is a tensorflow based implementation of the DeSTIN perceptional framework.
 It aims to be a flexible implemention that can be modified and inspected during runtime on live stream data.
 Eventually it will be used in conjunction with the [OpenCog](https://github.com/opencog/opencog) framework for integrated Artificial General Intelligence.

   - *This code is under heavy development and used for research purposes, so handle with care!*
-  - *It is also not greatly optimized for GPU usage, yet!
-This can be heavily improved in the future.*

 ## Documentation